df398/flocky/README.md

 Features:

-* Interfaced to the "gold standard" Fortran implementation of ReaxFF developed by Prof. Adri van Duin
+* Interfaced to the standalone Fortran implementation of tapered ReaxFF
 * MPI support for an asynchronous parallel performance
 * Flexible parameter space exploration: supports use of bounds or percentage change from current values
 * Implicit multi-objective fitness function by the use of relative weights